GilbertTan19/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Delete Flashcard feature

-The proposed Delate mechanism is facilitated by `QuickCache` .
+The proposed Delete mechanism is facilitated by `QuickCache` .
 It will delete the flashcard at the provided index stored in the `UniqueFlashcardList` inside the `QuickCache` object.

 Given below is an example usage scenario and how the delete mechanism behaves at each step.